TL;DR

 Family Income Benefit (FIB) is a specific type of term life insurance designed to provide a steady stream of income rather than a one-off lump sum payment upon the policyholder's death.
 Think of it as a replacement for your monthly salary for your family, ensuring they can manage their ongoing expenses without financial distress.

 You choose the amount of income your family would receive and the length of the policy term.
 For example, you might take out a 20-year policy to provide £2,000 a month.
 If you were to pass away five years into the term, your family would receive £2,000 every month for the remaining 15 years.
-If you survive the term, the policy ends, and no payout is made.
+If you survive the term, the policy ends, and no claim payment is made.

 This structure makes FIB particularly suitable for:

 The key advantage is affordability and simplicity for the beneficiaries.
-Because the total potential payout decreases over time, FIB premiums are often significantly lower than for a level term policy with a comparable lump sum value.
+Because the total potential claim payment decreases over time, FIB premiums are often significantly lower than for a level term policy with a comparable lump sum value.
 For the family receiving the benefit, the regular payments make budgeting far easier than managing a large investment.

 | Feature | Family Income Benefit | Lump Sum Life Insurance (e.g., Level Term) |